fga-eps-mds/2020.1-stay-safe-secretary-service/README.md

 After that you just need to run:
 <pre><code>$ docker-compose up api db</code></pre>

-To have access to pdb when running, use the following command:
+To have access to pdb (debug library) when running, use the following command:
 <pre><code>$ docker-compose run --service-ports api python -u main.py</code></pre>

 ## Run pylint